Designing

 The function that codifies AI behavior goes by different names across the industry: Model Behavior, Model Policy, Responsible AI, Trust & Safety, Content Integrity.
 The naming differs.
 The work is converging.
 I've written separately about AI Behavior Design as a discipline.

-For TikTok Shop specifically, the mission is narrower: build AIGC for commerce conversion, not entertainment virality.
-Learn from high-GMV videos, not high-view videos.
+For TikTok Shop specifically, the mission is narrower:

 Those rarely overlap, and the difference between them is what the framework has to encode.